Katherine A. Lathrop

-Katherine Austin Lathrop (1915 – 2005) was an American nuclear medicine researcher, biochemist and member of the Manhattan Project.

-Lathrop conducted pioneer work on the effects of radiation exposure on animals and humans.
+Katherine Austin Lathrop (1915–2005) was an American nuclear medicine researcher, biochemist and member of the Manhattan Project.
+She conducted pioneer work on the effects of radiation exposure on animals and humans.

 Early career

 Lathrop was born in Lawton, Oklahoma, on June 16, 1915.
-She attended Oklahoma A&M, where she earned bachelor's degrees in home economics and chemistry.
-She met her husband, Clarence Lathrop, while they were both studying for master's degrees in chemistry..
+She attended Oklahoma A&M, where she earned bachelor of science degrees in biology in 1936 and physics in 19139.
+She met her husband, Clarence Lathrop, while they were both studying for master of science degrees in chemistry.
 They married in 1938 and had five children.

 Upon completion of their master's degrees in 1939, the couple first moved to New Mexico and then to Wyoming in 1941.
 Lathrop became a research assistant at the University of Wyoming where she focused her efforts on research pertaining to poisonous plants that grew on the Great Plains.
 In 1944, Lathrop and her family moved to Chicago where Clarence pursued a medical degree at Northwestern University.
-They officially divorced in 1976.
+They divorced in 1973.